Ice Age or Glacial?

 Interstadials and Stadials including the last Glacial Maximum

-Smaller geological units of time describe in more detail differences in global temperatures and the extent of ice sheets and glaciers during a Glacial (Fig. 2).
+These are smaller geological units of time that describe in more detail the differences in global temperatures and the extent of ice sheets and glaciers during a Glacial (Fig. 2).

 - Stadials: during the last glacial epoch, the Pleistocene, there were shorter periods when it was extremely cold and the ice sheets spread much further.
 The last of these stadials, from ~33,000 to 19,000 years ago is often referred to as the Last Glacial Maximum (LGM); it was the most recent, the coldest, and the ice sheets were the most widespread during the Pleistocene (the end of the LGM was ~14,500 years ago when the West Antarctic ice sheets collapsed and sea levels aburptly rose).